aicha0k/aicha0k/README.md

 ## Hi, I'm Aicha
-Currenlty a student at Universidade Federal de Santa Catarina, majoring in computer Engineering,
+Currenlty a student at Universidade Federal de Santa Catarina, majoring in computer engineering.

 How to reach me:

 🔗 [LinkedIn](https://www.linkedin.com/in/aicha-al-rob-054141230/)

-📧
-aichaalrob@gmail.com
+📧 aichaalrob@gmail.com

 <!--
 **aicha0k/aicha0k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.